-They are easier to maintain, they’re environmentally friendly, hail and fire resistant and more cost-effective in the long term.
-You get all that plus a gorgeous looking roof.
+They are easier to maintain, they’re environmentally friendly, hail and fire-resistant, and more cost-effective in the long term.
+You get all that plus a gorgeous-looking roof.
 Who wouldn’t want that?

 A metal surface is sleek by default, and oil residue, heat, dirt, pollen or moisture can make it even more slippery.

-BEST ROOFING SHOES FOR METAL ROOFS:
+BEST ROOFING SHOES FOR METAL ROOFS REVIEWS

-1. The Best of The Best: Merrell Moab 2 Vent
+1. Best Overall: Merrell Moab 2 Vent

 They make a wide range of models, from shoes and boots, low-cut and mid-cut, ventilated and waterproof to fit every need.
 For lower temperatures, go with the mid-cut waterproof version.

-3. Top Pick for Wet Conditions: Xtratuf Full Rubber *Alaska’s Favorite
+4. Best for Wet Conditions: Xtratuf Full Rubber *Alaska’s Favorite

 We found out that many industrial roofing contractors from Alaska are using these boots cause they perform extraordinary well on wet metal rooftops.

-As long as they’re clean, they “stick” really good to a high pitched roof.
+As long as they’re clean, they “stick” really good to a high-pitched roof.
 They’re also very comfortable to wear 12 hours a day 7 days a week.
 If it’s freezing outside, wear them with thick wool socks.

 Make sure to take all the safety measures before getting up on a wet metal roof.
-Get your harness, safety ropes, brackets and fall protection systems ready.
+Get your harness, safety ropes, brackets, and fall protection systems ready.